logto-io/docs/docs/docs/recipes/manage-users/using-admin-console.md

 Admin users could create a new account through Admin Console in the name of an end-user.

-1. On the "User Management" panel, click the "+ Add User" button.
+On the "User Management" panel, click the "+ Add User" button.
-2. In the dialog, fill out the username and full name, and click the "Add User" button to confirm.
+In the dialog, fill out the username and full name, and click the "Add User" button to confirm.

-3. After successfully adding, click the eye icon to show or hide the actual password.
-4. Copy the **username** and **initial password** to send to the end-user.
+After successfully adding, copy the **username** and **initial password** to send to the end-user.

 :::caution
 After closing the "Add User" dialog, you can no longer view the password.